mfumagalli/ngsPopGen/README.md

 * `-verbose INT`: level of verbosity

-Further examples can be found [here](https://github.com/mfumagalli/ngsPopGen/tree/master/examples).
+Further examples can be found in the [Tutorial](https://github.com/mfumagalli/ngsTools/blob/master/TUTORIAL.md).